thomassie/thomassie.github.io/InteractiveCV.md

 #### **2**
 Next, I wanted to provide an overview about my skills and proficiency (left side), and about certain things I (dis)like (right side).
-I chose lollipop charts because their are lighter than bar charts
+I decided for lollipop charts because their are lighter than bar charts, but provide the same visual perception: clean, clear and fast.
+When looking closely you can see that the two charts overlap a bit.
+I arranged them like this to make better use of space on the dashboard.
+Also, I'm not a huge fan of dashboards that use a tile approach to display different elements.
+I think it makes a dashboard look more technical than necessary and, even worse, one might get the impression that the dashboard was designed using default settings.

 ![CV --- Skills.png]({{site.baseurl}}/img/CV --- Skills.png)